The Bankrate promise

 Credit card rewards can be a perk of holding a card and using it responsibly.
-They could be in the form of airline miles and hotel points or cash back rewards that give you back a percentage of your purchases in the form of cash.
+They could be in the form of airline miles, hotel points or cash back rewards that return a percentage of your purchases in the form of cash.
 For instance, the Blue Cash Preferred® Card from American Express offers 6 percent cash back on U.S. supermarket purchases (on up to $6,000 per year, then 1 percent back).

 Reader Ruben writes that his Discover credit card offers 5 percent cash back for grocery purchases, and he wonders which purchases qualify.
-For instance, the Discover it® Cash Back offers 5 percent cash back on rotating categories each quarter (on up to $1,500 per quarter, then 1 percent back; activation required), and grocery stores are frequently featured as one of the card’s rotating categories.
+For instance, the Discover it® Cash Back offers 5 percent cash back on rotating categories each quarter on up to $1,500 per quarter, then 1 percent back, with activation required.
+Grocery stores are frequently featured as one of the card’s rotating categories.

 “I just have a general question about cash back resulting in the groceries category,” Ruben says.
-“When they say groceries, do they mean strictly food-related items or can other items sold (say at a Ralphs) also be counted towards the cash back rewards?
+“When they say groceries, do they mean strictly food-related items — or can other items sold (say, at a Ralph’s) also be counted toward the cash back rewards?
 I mainly want to know for the 5 percent cash back my current Discover credit card holds.
 Am I receiving the 5 percent on all purchases at the grocery store, or are some items deemed 1 percent cash back?”

 Check the merchant category code for the retailer

-Card issuers assign different categories (or merchant category codes) based on what sort of business the merchant is in.
-These merchant category codes determine which retailers qualify for a specific rewards category.
+Card issuers assign different categories — called merchant category codes — based on what sort of business the merchant is in.
+These merchant category codes determine which retailers qualify for specific rewards categories.
 These categories could include restaurants, grocery stores, gas stations, department stores, home improvement stores and office supply stores.
-Some merchants may not qualify for cash back rewards in a certain category even though you might think they do.
+Some merchants may not qualify for cash back rewards in a certain category, even though you might think they do.